 Furthermore, there is a growing recognition of the value of leadership wisdom – knowing which style to adopt in different circumstances.
 Employers and recruiters now use a variety of Situational Judgement Tests to assess this ability.
 It is a rapidly expanding area of psychometric testing which influences hiring decisions for key leadership roles.

-Whether you’re a new, or experienced, leader, don’t be a “one club golfer”.
+Whether you’re a new or experienced leader, don’t be a “one-club golfer”.
 Learn how to flex your leadership style to suit different situations.
-It will make your job easier, it will develop your staff and it is likely to enhance your career prospects.
+It will make your job easier, it will develop your staff, and it is likely to enhance your career prospects.

 You can test your leadership style using the Leadership Judgement Indicator – a unique situational judgement exercise designed to assess your preferred styles and help your development in this important area.